Annis Whitlow Sengupta, PhD

-Regional Arts and Culture Planner, PhD
+Director of Arts and Culture

 Prior to joining MAPC, Annis worked for over eight years for Community Partners Consultants, a locally based consultancy where she was a Senior Planner.
 Her clients at Community Partners included municipalities and arts organizations.
-Her cultural planning expertise includes managing an innovative arts district master planning process in Beverly, Massachusetts and a study of non-profit facilities of public accommodation along the Boston waterfront.
+Her cultural planning expertise includes managing an innovative arts district master planning process in Beverly and a study of non-profit facilities of public accommodation along the Boston waterfront.
 Annis earned her PhD from MIT; her dissertation examined culture and public space.
 Her research reconstructed the history of ethnic parades in Chicago, Illinois and examined how cultural events in public space can build community identity, increase political access, spur design interventions, and promote economic development.

 Annis holds a Doctor of Philosophy in Urban Studies and Planning and a Master in City Planning from the Massachusetts Institute of Technology, as well as a Bachelor of Arts in Architecture from Yale University.
 Annis’s doctoral research explored the intersection of community identity and placemaking through ethnic parades in Chicago, Illinois.

-Areas of Expertise: Arts and cultural planning, community and land use planning, zoning, visioning and strategy development, relationship building, cultural asset mapping, graphic design, urban design, accessible public participation, and waterfront planning.
+Areas of expertise: Arts and cultural planning, community and land use planning, zoning, visioning and strategy development, relationship building, cultural asset mapping, graphic design, urban design, accessible public participation, and waterfront planning.